andres-brun/python_start/README.md

 # python_start
-My first repository on GitHub for my python programs
+My first repository on GitHub for my python programs.

+All kind of python applications